 - Topkapi Palace is a complex of buildings, pavilions and courtyards and was a former home to the Ottoman Sultans.
 It has some beautiful terraced gardens and great views over the Golden Horn.

 - Visit the Teşvikiye neighbourhood.
 Its relaxed atmosphere and Parisian vibe welcomes artists and photographers as well as after-work Istanbulites for cocktails and conversation.

-- Take a ferry to the Princes’ Islands and visit the islands of Burgazada and Büyükada wheren you will find great beaches and hidden coves. (best during the warmer months.)
+- Take a ferry to the Princes’ Islands and visit the islands of Burgazada and Büyükada where you will find great beaches and hidden coves. (best during the warmer months.)

 - Head to Üsküdar where you will find Kiz Kulesi – The Maiden’s Tower) a 30-meter-high structure overlooking the island’s charming old mosques and timeworn timber houses all among a maze of winding lanes.

-- Try your hand at Turkish cuisine with a multi-ethnic food tour and cooking class complete with a shopping trip to the oldest markets.
+- Explore the best of Turkish cuisine with a multi-ethnic food tour complete with a shopping trip to the oldest markets.
 Enjoy your dishes with some local raki or some great Turkish wine.

 - Discover the local street art with iconic murals produced as part of the annual Mural Istanbul Festival.
 Look out for the iconic panda bear by local artist Leo Lunatic.

 - Retreat to the Belgrad Forest, an oasis of green and calm in the city, covering over 1,300 acres with walking trails, ponds and monuments.